ESCOMP/CTSM/doc/source/tech_note/Soil_Snow_Temperatures/CLM50_Tech_Note_Soil_Snow_Temperatures.rst

-:math:`S_{r,\, i}`  is the wetness of the soil with respect to saturation, and :math:`\lambda _{bedrock} =3` W m\ :sup:`-1` K\ :sup:`-1` is the thermal conductivity assumed for the deep ground layers (typical of saturated granitic rock; Clauser and Huenges, 1995).
+:math:`S_{r,\, i}`  is the wetness of the soil with respect to saturation, and :math:`\lambda _{bedrock} =3` W m\ :sup:`-1` K\ :sup:`-1` is the thermal conductivity assumed for the deep ground layers (typical of saturated granitic rock; :ref:`Clauser and Huenges 1995 <ClauserHuenges1995>`).
 For glaciers and wetlands,

 .. math::
    :label: 6.79)